Quadratic growth of geodesics on the two-sphere

 \begin{thm} Given a $\tilde{J}\in \mathcal{J}_{reg}(\lambda)$ and $P_0,P_1\in P^{y,\le T}(\lambda,L)$ satisfying the condition $\mu_{CZ}(P_0)-\mu_{CZ}(P_1)=1$, the space $M_{\tilde{J}}^{y,\le T}(P_0,P_1;L)/\mathbb{R}$ is finite. \end{thm}

 Details of the proof can be found in~\cite{Momin,UHAM}.
 Here we give a sketch.
 Consider a sequence of finite-energy cylinders $u_n$ representing a sequence in the $0$-dimensional manifold~$M_{\tilde{J}}^{y,\le T}(P_0,P_1;L)/\mathbb{R}$.
-First note that the SFT Compactness Theorem from~\cite{SFT} is available since $\lambda$ has only non-degenerate periodic Reeb orbits with action at most equal to $T$.
+First note that the SFT Compactness Theorem from~\cite{SFT} is available since by conditions $I)$ and $II)$ all cylinders $u_n$ stay at a positive distance from the link $L$.
 Hence, by the SFT Compactness Theorem, up to choice of a subsequence, it can be assumed that the sequence converges to a so-called holomorphic building.
 In the particular situation at hand, the limiting holomorphic building is a cylindrical building in the sense that each level consists of exactly one finite-energy cylinder with one positive and one negative puncture.
 The crucial point is that there are no bubbling-off of planes.
 Indeed, if a plane bubbles off, then there are two possibilities: either its asymptotic limit is a cover of a component $K$ of $L$, or its asymptotic limit is a cover of a periodic orbit in $M\setminus L$.
 In any case, the plane does not intersect $\tau^{-1}(L)$.
 Indeed, if such intersections existed, they would be isolated and count algebraically positively, thus forcing the cylinders $u_n$ also to intersect $\tau^{-1}(L)$.
 This is a contradiction.
 Having established that such a plane does not intersect $\tau^{-1}(L)$, we now argue to obtain a contradiction as follows.
 In the former case, we get a contradiction to condition $I.4)$.